SMU Scholar FAQ

 A digital repository is a searchable, online collection of scholarly research and information.
 Digital repositories preserve and provide access to research, online journals, articles, conference agendas and papers, theses, image collections, and other scholarly works.
 People around the world can find items placed in these repositories using search engines such as Google and Google Scholar or open access search tools like OAIster.

-Why should I submit my work to the SMU Digital Repository?
+Why should I submit my work to SMU Scholar?

 Increased exposure.
-The Digital Repository (and the full text of your work) is indexed by Google and other search engines, and metadata (information about your work) is harvested by OAIster and through other open access registries.
+SMU Scholar (and the full text of your work) is indexed by Google and other search engines, and metadata (information about your work) is harvested by OAIster and through other open access registries.
 This openness and increased access means that your work is easier to find and consequently to cite.
-There is some evidence that suggests that works shared in open access repositories like the SMU Digital Repository have a higher impact and are cited more often.
+There is some evidence that suggests that works shared in open access repositories like SMU Scholar have a higher impact and are cited more often.

 Permanence and persistence.
-The SMU Digital Repository is committed to preserving and maintaining your work and associated metadata online.
-All materials placed in the Digital Repository are given a relatively short, unique, persistent URL, making it easy for you and others to link to your work.
+SMU Scholar is committed to preserving and maintaining your work and associated metadata online.
+All materials placed in the repository are given a relatively short, unique, persistent URL, making it easy for you and others to link to your work.

 Fulfills public access mandate for grant recipients.
 The NSF, NIH, and many other institutions require that research funded by their grants be made available to the public.
-Placing these research materials in the SMU Digital Repository often satisfies these mandates.
+Placing these research materials in SMU Scholar often satisfies these mandates.

 Who is supporting SMU’s digital repository effort?